csse374project/project/README.md

 Milestone 7:
 Jesse Shellabarger - Worked on the back end of the project.
 Updated back end code to facilitate adding of a UI and use of phases.
 Added code to allow the project to automatically generate PNGs of the graph.
 Added functionality to separate instances of design patterns (Composite, Decorator).
 Nate Briggs - Made a proxy to display a loading message.
 Added support for phase-specific attributes.
 Added functionality to separate instances of design patterns (Singleton, Adapter).
-Thomas Bonatti - Created UI to run the projects back end (in progress).
+Thomas Bonatti - Created UI to run the projects back end.

 Milestone 6:
 Jesse Shellabarger - Designed Composite detection with Thomas.
 Implemented composite detection.
 Updated with required pictures and documentation.